mwhickson/tuipod/README.md

 ## Overview

-In the neverending quest to find the "perfect" podcast player, I often try to create my own.
+In the never-ending quest to find the "perfect" podcast player, I often try to create my own.

 This particular endeavor follows a particularly mediocre experiment using ChatGPT to see how far I could get.

+## Features

+* discover podcasts through iTunes-based search
+* play podcast episodes directly from source
+* pause podcasts during play
+* *more (still in development)*

 ## Screenshots